These new U.S. travel restrictions begin Monday - NewsBreak

 The Transportation Security Administration will extend the requirement to wear a mask on planes, trains, subways and other public transportation hubs including airports and bus terminals through the winter.

-Fines, which were doubled earlier this year, will remain in a range of $500 to $3,000.To fight omicron, Biden to add travel rules, make at-home COVID tests free
+Fines, which were doubled earlier this year, will remain in a range of $500 to $3,000.Flight attendant promises to ‘be annoying’ about mask requirement in viral video

 The mask rule has become a flashpoint on flights.
 Airlines have reported more than 5,000 incidents of unruly passengers to federal authorities since the start of the year, with about three-fourths of the events involving passengers who refuse to wear a mask.